The region’s big thinkers open doors to the future.

 Among others, the cover story also spotlights the two winners that shared the Society’s prestigious Chanute Prize for Innovation: PCL Alverno and the BP Whiting Refinery Modernization Project.
 PCL Alverno introduced total microbiology automation, which revolutionizes the delivery of laboratory results to patients and physicians.
 BP, meanwhile, undertook the largest and most complex refining construction project in the company’s history, a multi-billion-dollar initiative that built the seventh-largest refinery around the existing fourth-largest refinery–without disrupting operations.

 But the region’s innovations spotlighted in this issue go well beyond the Society’s honors.
 Flip through the pages of this issue and you’ll learn about innovations in the region’s hospital emergency rooms.
 In the financial services sector, as criminals innovate new ways to practice fraud, Northwest Indiana institutions are doing their own innovating in order to stay a few steps ahead of the bad guys.
 Read about it in this issue of Northwest Indiana Business Quarterly.
 Also read about the innovators honored as Companies to Watch, an annual program we sponsor that spotlights companies that are on impressive growth trajectories.

 But even as we celebrate how Northwest Indiana innovators propel the region into the future, we also honor tradition in this issue–the tradition of holiday gift giving.
 Whether you’re seeking the perfect gift for a family member, significant other, boss or client, check out the great ideas in our annual Executive Gift Guide.

-Enjoy our current issue!
+Enjoy our current issue and the upcoming holidays!

 —Glee Renick-May, Publisher